psychob/livestreamer-gui/README.md

 it requires .NET 4.5.
 Also it is not bundled with livestreamer!

 ## Changelog
+### 1.5
+* Added ability to inspect autocomplete items
+* Now you don't need to choose log level to run livestreamer
+* Added escaping characters from VLC metadata

 ### 1.4.1
 * Fixed autocomplete to include all urls from current session